 - Guaranteeing food safety.

-Fruidor’s sustainable development policy is the natural extension of the customer-oriented quality management system that has been acknowledged with ISO 9001: 2008 and IFS V5 (International Food Standard) certification:
+Fruidor’s sustainable development policy is the natural extension of the customer-oriented quality management system that has been acknowledged with IFS (International Food Standard) certification:

 - Monitoring of customer satisfaction;